georgenturner/viability-report/README.md

 > We believe there is therefore a compelling case to revise national planning policy and guidance to ensure that individual viability assessments do not systematically undermine the delivery of affordable housing and other planning obligations.

 But what exactly is the problem?
-Is the policy and models used by developers to assess the financial viability of new developments flawed?
+Is it that the policy and models used by developers to assess the financial viability of new developments are flawed?
 Is the solution to design better policy and better models?
 Or is there something more sinister happening?
-Has development viability become, as the previous mayor described it, a 'dark art' a tool used by unscrupulous developers to undermine the planning system.
+Has development viability become, as the previous mayor described it, a 'dark art', a tool which can be easily doctored by surveyors and used by unscrupulous developers to undermine the planning system.

-This report sets out how developers and the surveyors they employ have manipulated the financial viability policy.
-It lays out the evidence which shows how leading firms of surveyors will frequently create bespoke valuations for their client's financial viability reports.
+In my experience, sadly, it is the latter.
+This report lays out the evidence which shows how leading firms of surveyors will frequently create bespoke valuations for their client's financial viability reports.
 These valuations purposefully underestimate the profits of a development eliminating planning obligations for their clients.

-This practice is not permitted by some loophole in the legislation or guidance around the policy.
-The evidence shows that firms will consistently disregard published guidance, and well established professional practice when creating their viability appraisals if it will allow their clients to avoid planning obligations.

 What is of most concern is that the practice appears to be endemic within the industry.
-It is not something carried out by small, aggressive and disreputable firms, but by the largest surveying firms in the world.
+It is not something carried out by small, aggressive and disreputable firms used by disreputable builders, but by the largest surveying firms in the world, employed by top house builders.
 The cases outlined in this report, which have led to the loss of hundreds of millions of pounds of value, are most likely to be the tip of the iceberg.

 The issue is very similar to the problem of tax avoidance by multinational companies.
 Over the last few decades the large accountancy firms have begun to market schemes to allow large multinational companies to avoid taxes which should otherwise be paid.
 Often these schemes rely on the professionals tailoring their judgement about how accounting rules should be applied to meet their client's wishes.

+For many years the practice of using offshore shell companies to avoid taxes was so endemic that it was simply seen as a normal business preactice.

-When large firms avoid their tax obligations the harm this causes to public interest is obvious, and as a result the practice of tax avoidance is becoming increasingly socially unacceptable.
+However when large firms avoid their tax obligations, leaving the rest of us to shoulder an even greater burden, then the harm this causes to public interest is obvious.
+As a result the practice of tax avoidance is becoming increasingly socially unacceptable.

-The practice of affordable housing avoidance should be equally socially unacceptable, but until now, nothing has been done.
+The practice of affordable housing and planning obligations avoidance should be equally socially unacceptable, but until now, nothing has been done.

-In the world of the built environment, the responsibility to police the ethics of the profession lies squarely with the Royal Institute of Chartered Surveyors, who have a statutory duty to take action against surveyors who threaten to bring the profession into disrepute.The evidence in this report has been presented to RICS as part of a complaint into the three firms named in the examples cited.
-Given the national importance of this issue, if RICS is to restore trust in their profession, they must take firm action.However, there must be further action in the form of policy change to make sure these kinds of practices are made much harder, in order to protect the public interest.